Pathways to Excellence - Access and strengthen improvement as a leadership system

 Overview

-Through hands-on case studies drawn from manufacturing, healthcare systems, software/AI development, global services, and large-scale cultural transformations, you’ll sharpen your ability to spot patterns, identify gaps, and distinguish surface activity from true systemic maturity.
+Through hands-on case studies drawn from manufacturing, healthcare, software and AI development, global services, and large-scale transformations, participants strengthen their ability to:

 Host Company